Keeper-Security/Commander/keepercommander/plugins/awspswd/README.md

 }
 ```

-In this example, we are telling Commander to first download and decrypt records, then rotate AWS access key keys for record ID 3PMqasi9hohmyLWJkgxCWg.
-The custom fields in the record give the plugin the information it needs to rotate the access key appropriately.
+In this example, we are telling Commander to first download and decrypt records, then rotate the AWS password for record ID 3PMqasi9hohmyLWJkgxCWg.
+The custom fields in the record give the plugin the information it needs to rotate the password appropriately.
 Each unique record in the Keeper system is represented by a unique record UID.
 Use the "l" or "s" command in Commander's interactive mode to display the record UIDs in your account.